Permaculture

 By not burning the cut vegetation but leaving it on the ground, the chacra integral system regenerates rather than impoverishes soils.
 By doing so, a chacra integral also avoids further deforestation, since it is no longer necessary to clear a new piece of forest in search of new nutrients every couple of years, as is the case with slash-and-burn agriculture, the largely predominant model used in our amazon region today.

-One of Chaikuni's goals is to safeguard, recover and promote these indigenous forest farming practices as part of the solutions we so urgently need today to regenerate and save the Amazon ecosystem.
+One of Chaikuni's goals is to safeguard, recover and promote these indigenous forest farming practices, as part of the solutions we so urgently need today to regenerate and save the Amazon ecosystem.

 An Alternative Paradigm